pswpswpsw/Data-for-On-the-Structure-of-Time-delay-Embedding-in-Linear-Models-of-Non-linear-Dynamical-Systems/README.md

-# 2020_Time_Delay_Paper_Rayleigh-Benard
+# Description

-This is a collection of the turbulent Rayleigh Benard convection data used in the maurscript.
+The data is collected by solving 3D incompressible N-S equation in OpenFOAM

+Physical parameters:
+- $Ra=10^7$.